gabrimartinss/ruby-trivia/README.md

 ## Overview

-This is a **Ruby on Rails 7** application designed for trivia quizzes, running in a Dockerized environment.
+This is a **Ruby on Rails 7** application designed originally for ruby on rails trivia quizzes, running in a Dockerized environment.
 This application includes a basic admin panel and functionality to handle trivia questions and answers.

 ## Setup Instructions